Zero-Trust Access to the Kubernetes API

 3. Define a Kubernetes Service for the Kubernetes Cluster

 We strongly recommend using the CSE OIDC provider which will allow access to your Kubernetes clusters using native K8S RBAC.
-If you are configuring OIDC authentication, select Kubernetes and review our K8S OIDC Authentication capability.
+If configuring OIDC authentication, select Kubernetes and review our K8S OIDC Authentication capability.

 Configure a Hosted Service for zero-trust access to your Kubernetes Cluster:

-3.1 Navigate from Private Access > Infrastructure and then select + Register Service.
+3.1 Navigate from Private Access > Infrastructure, and then select + Register Service.
 Configure the service as shown below:

 3.2 Under Service Details, enter a Service Name.
 Optionally, enter a Description and a Link.